 Life is filled with choices: Spouse.
 Hairstyle.
 Career.
 TV Shows.
 Investments.
 Sports teams.
 Foods.
 Health care plans.
 Cars.
 Political orientations.
 Credit cards… Faced with such a myriad of decisions, I have always wondered why do we make the choices we do?

-This basic question fuels my research, which exists at the intersection between psychology, marketing, and behavioural economics.
+This basic question fuels my research, which exists at the intersection between psychology, marketing, and economics.

-I am a consumer, cognitive, and organisational psychologist with specific expertise in the field of behavioural decision-making and use of experimental methods.
+I am a consumer, cognitive, and organisational psychologist with specific expertise in the field of behavioural decision-making and the use of experimental methods.
 I received my undergraduate and postgraduate training at the University of New South Wales.
 I received my postdoctoral training at Duke University.

-If you’re interested in starting a collaboration, visiting or working in our research lab, becoming a research student, or just interested in talking about human decision-making, then please contact me.
+If you’re interested in starting a collaboration, visiting, working in my research lab, becoming a research student, or just interested in talking about human decision-making, then please contact me.